Australian Family Lawyers

 If you are required to attend the hearing, you can expect that the Court will review your application before granting the divorce order.

-5. Finalised divorce
+5. Finalise divorce

 Your divorce will become final one month and one day after the date of your hearing.
 You’ll receive a ‘decree absolute’ in the mail at that time, and you’re now free to marry once again if you like!